-Since sampling and dilution are separable operations (that is, they can be applied dimensionwise to a multidimensional signal), the discussion above generalizes immediately to images or signals with even higher-dimensional domains, and to vector-valued signals.
+Since sampling and dilution are separable operations (that is, they can be applied dimensionwise to a multidimensional signal), the discussion above generalizes immediately to images, or even to signals with higher-dimensional domains, and to vector-valued signals.
 The dilution factors in different dimensions can be different (although they rarely are in the literature).